-The Safety Committee will review the issue of Violence in the Workplace and make recommendations to the Employer regarding:
+Within six months of the ratification date of this Agreement, the Safety Committee will review the issue of Violence in the Workplace and make recommendations to the Employer regarding:

-- (a) identification of regulatory standards that need to be adhered to; - (b) training courses for employees that may be at risk; - (c) physical and procedural measures that are needed to protect employees that may be at risk; and - (d) stress debriefing and counselling where an employee is involved in an occurrence of violence in the workplace.
+- (a) Identification of regulatory standards that need to be adhered to. - (b) Training courses for employees that may be at risk. - (c) Physical and procedural measures that are needed to protect employees that may be at risk. - (d) Stress debriefing and counselling where an employee is involved in an occurrence of violence in the workplace.

-In performing this review the Safety Committee will investigate resources that may be currently available such as Correction Centre Programs, Employee Assistance Programs and Workers' Compensation Board.
+In performing this review the Safety Committee will investigate resources that may be currently available such as Correction Centre Programs, Employee Assistance Programs and WCB.